 Yet, there is something else about this film that makes it so magical – how real it is.
 The fact that this is a true story, and is basically Jodorowsky re-telling his own experiences through his own unique vision, is precisely what makes Endless Poetry such a beautiful film.
 Yet, the true triumph of this film is not the way in which Jodorowsky shows his metamorphosis into an artist, but rather his development into a man.
 The final moments of this film, where Jaime chases after his son as he is leaving for Paris, where there is a bitter confrontation where the nature of their rocky relationship is explored, is one of the most heartwrenching moments in cinema history.
 To see the real-life Jodorowsky stand between his two sons and lament about the nature of a father-son relationship speaks directly to one’s soul.
 It is in this moment when the audience realizes just how important this film is – it isn’t simply for Jodorowsky to exercise his artistic desires, but also a way for him to directly address his past, and rectify the mistakes he made.
 It is something so deeply personal and honest, and the brutal nature of how Jodorowsky speaks directly about his own thoughts and regrets makes this something truly extraordinary.
 There is no logical way to explain how beautiful and poignant such a moment is, but Endless Poetry is filled with them.
 Anytime an artist creates something so personal, allowing the audience into their pasts, is truly an otherworldly experience.

-When I was around 13-years-old, I watched The Searchers for the first time – and immediately, I found an old video camera and attempted to remake it on an non-existent budget, just for one.
+When I was around 13-years-old, I watched The Searchers for the first time – and immediately, I found an old video camera and attempted to remake it on a non-existent budget, just for one.
 It wasn’t because I thought I could do it better, or because I thought it was something that needed to be remade – it was the fact that through watching that magnificent piece of cinema, I was inspired to create something.
-There are very few filmmakers that make me lust to create in the same way after experiencing their work – there are many that excite me and make me want to become a filmmaker, but very few that actually force me to want to get up immediately after seeing their film and create something.
+There are very few filmmakers that make me lust to create in the same way after experiencing their work – there are many that excite me and make me want to become a filmmaker, but very few that actually forced me to want to get up immediately after seeing their film and create something.
 Alejandro Jodorowsky may be the only one, in fact.
 After seeing his films or reading anything he has written, I always want to write, spilling my thoughts and emotions into something as beautiful as his films or poems.
 I have been a fan of Jodorowsky’s for many years now, but there is hardly a day that goes by that I don’t implement something he has said or done into my everyday life – whether it be imparting an interesting idea, or reassuring myself with one of his wonderfully motivational thoughts, or quoting from his endless supply of wisdom.
 Endless Poetry just motivated me to do what I feel needs to be done.

 It may be odd to bring such a personal connection to a film, but I truly feel like Jodorowsky has inspired me to embrace the artist within, acknowledging my own heart of a poet and creating something from nothing the captures the zeitgeist of the moment I am in.
-I wouldn’t be surprised if others have this response as well – and I believe that a truly important artist is one that not only entertains or invokes thought or emotion, but also inspires others to go out and create.
+I wouldn’t be surprised if others have this response as well – and I believe that a truly important artist is one that not only entertains or invokes thought or emotion but also inspires others to go out and create.
 To call Jodorowsky an inspiration is quite an understatement – he is a figure that invokes the idea of an individual following their heart and creating something beautiful, even if it is just an interesting, full life of experiences, both joyful and tragic.
 Jodorowsky’s two autobiographical films are not only great pieces of cinema – they are roadmaps to living an interesting life, where anything is possible if you just take a risk.
 Jodorowsky deserves to be an artistic icon simply for being such an inspiring figure to aspiring artists, and essentially anyone who feels out of place in his or her circumstances.

 It goes without saying that Endless Poetry is a perfect film.
 There is not a single flaw in this entire film.
 It is the perfect length, and it never once drags, nor does it feel too brief.
 The cast is absolutely wonderful, led by the magnificent Adan Jodorowsky who perfectly captures the essence of his father, as does Brontis Jodorowsky in his portrayal of his complicated grandfather.
 I may be slightly delusional, or rather the impact of Endless Poetry hasn’t quite reached its peak yet, but it is a film that will go down as one of the greatest ever made, mainly because it combines vision and passion with truly innovative and creative filmmaking.
 Jodorowsky is a true artist, and someone who will certainly find his way into the canon of truly great artists, because there is quite simply no one like him.
 He has made such an impact on my life through his various artistic endeavours, and Endless Poetry just represented a collision of everything I adore about him and his art.
 Endless Poetry is a film that can’t be described properly in words.
 It is an emotional experience that should be seen by absolutely everyone, and will undoubtedly come to be known as a major work of art.
 I used to think a perfect film doesn’t exist, but that was before I saw Endless Poetry, and I wouldn’t be surprised if I don’t ever see a better film.
 Once again, this may seem like a massive exaggeration, but Endless Poetry is really that good.
 Watch it, it is worth every second.
 Endless Poetry doesn’t apply to the word “masterpiece” – it defines it.